 MDiv Connect students

 Admitted students taking fewer than nine hours per semester (or MDiv Connect students taking less than 12 credit hours per academic year) receive half the amount of financial aid they would if they were full-time students.
-They should download and complete a Church Partnership Form (PDF)to determine whether they are eligible to receive a 25% matching grant up to a maximum of $125 per term for a maximum of two terms.
+They should download and complete a Church Partnership Form (PDF) to determine whether they are eligible to receive a 25 percent matching grant up to a maximum of $125 per term for a maximum of two terms.

 Students get the same level of aid for Intensive Term courses that they receive during the previous semester.

 - Apply for aid each year using the Financial Aid Application.